-I am delighted to take you through the highlights of the performance of our UK and Middle East businesses in 2017/18.
+Hello.
+Thanks for joining me as we take a look at the highlights of the performance of our UK and Middle East businesses in 2018/19.

 Annual Report enquiries